top of page

 The following should be considered before installing Category 2 sprinklers

-• Stored water supply sufficient for a minimum of 30 minutes
+• System run time: Must maintain flow for a minimum of 30 minutes.

 Building